retno2777/BountyChromaDB/README.md

 - 📏 **Cosine Similarity**
 - 📐 **L2 Distance (Euclidean Distance)**

+### 📜 About the ChromaDB Bounty Quest
+This project was developed as part of the **ChromaDB Bounty Quest** hosted on the **StackUp** platform.
+The bounty aims to create an application that leverages the powerful ChromaDB Vector Database for fast and accurate search capabilities.
+Developers are challenged to showcase their skills by building an app that integrates ChromaDB and demonstrates efficient data processing, vector similarity search, and multi-modal (text and image) search functionalities.
+The key focus of the quest is to optimize performance, accuracy, and resource management in handling large datasets.

+By participating in this bounty, the goal is to push the limits of **vector search** technologies and demonstrate innovative ways to build high-performance applications using **ChromaDB**.

+---

 ## ✨ Features

 - 📝 **Text Search**: Input a query to retrieve relevant results from articles, YouTube videos, and images.